aspergarus/Links-counter/README.md

 Links-counter
 ===================

 One day I was wandering how many bookmarks I have in my browser.
 So I exported them into html, and then write this project to count bookmarks for every folder.
+If you dare to run this project, firstly export your bookmarks, then click on the button in the top center window and choose exported file.

 It was first expience with Scala and ScalaFX.